girlscript/winter-of-contributing/Python/Datatypes/Boolean Data Type in Python/Documentation/readme.md

 ### Contents
 1.Introduction to Boolean \
 2.Defining a Boolean Variable \
-3.Evaluation of Statements using boolean, The bool() method
+3.Evaluation of Statements using boolean, the bool() method